LMS vs. VLE In The Workplace: Understanding The Key Differences

 Features

-An LMS typically includes features such as course management, learner progress tracking, assessment tools, and reporting capabilities.
+An LMS typically includes course management, learner progress tracking, assessment tools, and reporting capabilities.
 It may also include features for e-commerce, social learning, and integration with HR systems.

 A VLE, on the other hand, includes features such as content delivery tools, communication tools (like forums and chat), collaboration tools, and sometimes assessment tools.
 It is designed to create a virtual classroom environment where learners can interact with each other and the course content.